mbelarbi/bash_training/part3_control_operators_ and_redirection.md

 double semicolon ;;
 -------------------
-This is used when writing switch/case statements, ;; is used to mark the end of a case statement. i.e:
+This is used when writing switch/case statements, `;`; is used to mark the end of a case statement.

-	#!/usr/bin/env bash
-	DAY='Monday'
-	case $DAY in
-  		Saturday | Sunday ) echo "woohoo its the weekend";;
-  		Friday ) echo "almost the weekend ";;
-  		*) echo "we gotta go to work";;
-	esac

 There is no other instance where you would use a double semicolon other than cases (as far as I know).
+See [part 9](part8_if_and_case.md) for an example of  case statements

 brackets () {}
 ---------------